 On a narrow lane is CASA DE LOS PISA PALACE where San Juan de Dios died in 1550, now belonging to the religious order of "Hospitalarios" and houses a rich collection of art.

-There are numerous places to visit in this historic quarter but make sure you do not miss the THE ROYAL CHANCELLERY, a 16th century RENAISSANCE PALACE, and the 15th century palace of AIXA, where the mother of BOBDIL lived.
+There are numerous places to visit in this historic quarter but make sure you do not miss the THE ROYAL CHANCELLERY, a 16th century RENAISSANCE PALACE, and the Palacio de Dar-Al-Horra, 15th century palace where AIXA, the mother of BOABDIL lived.

 The ALBAICIN used to house numerous textile industries, silk and dye merchants, and it is here that skilled potters lived and the FAJUAZA GATEWAY has given its name to the blue and green ceramic made in the district using Arab techniques.